 A current theory about most disease and symptoms of illness is that they arise as a result of increased body inflammation – the immunologic cells themselves or the onslaught of powerful substances released when the immune system gets turned up.
 It’s still unclear whether the culprit is the modern-day gluten protein itself or other common exposures from crop production like glyphosate (Round-Up) or something else.

 Becoming gluten free is a process and it doesn’t happen overnight.
 I dreaded my gluten free transition because it felt overwhelming, like I was shaking up the nutritional foundation of my entire life.
 But, I felt terrible and was really motivated to make a change – any change – that would shine a ray of hope for better health.
+I had the testing to show I was gluten-sensitive and it was time to do something about it.
 Before I eliminated gluten, I was taking one Rx for my terrible body-wide joint pain and another Rx for heartburn and to protect my gut lining from the negative effects of the first Rx.

 I like to think about fresh, crusty, sourdough bread dripping with butter like I think about breastfeeding.
 I LOVED breastfeeding, my kids loved breastfeeding.
 I can remember what it looks like, feels like, even what it smells like.
 But I never need to do it again.
 Lucky me, I can just revisit those images in my head and get a little hit of oxytocin whenever I want.